January 10, 2023

 Written by Amelia

 Chinese zodiac, or shengxiao, is represented by 12 zodiac animals, each symbolising its own understood characteristics and intuitions.
-2023 marks the year of the Rabbit, a symbol of longevity, peace and prosperity in Chinese culture and a sign of hope for the year to come.
+2024 marks the year of the Dragon, a symbol of strength and power in Chinese culture and a sign of hope for the year to come.
 Along with the representation of an animal zodiac, the years each cycle through the five elements of nature; Water, Wood, Fire, Earth and Metal.
-During the 60-year calendrical cycle, 2023 is the year of ‘water’, which in Chinese culture is symbolic of agility and fortune.
+During the 60-year calendrical cycle, 2024 is the year of ‘wood’, which in Chinese culture is symbolic of growth and development.

 Taking place on the fifteenth and last day of the Lunar New Year celebrations is the Lantern Festival, where on this night homes and public sites are lit up with the spectacular sight of colourful lanterns, a symbol of reconciliation, peace and forgiveness.
 In Chinese tradition, families and communities gather and watch as dragon and lion dancers’ parade in the lantern lit night and as fireworks illuminate the skies in celebration of a new year filled with prosperity.